Arduino PID Control Tutorial

 In the loop function, the rotary encoder determines the current position of the wheel and its output value becomes a parameter for the computePID() function.
 This function returns a value for controlling the motor using PWM.

-We can further simplify the use of PID in Arduino projects with the help of Brett Beauregard’s PID library .
-The library only requires you to specify kd, ki, kp and setpoint values and you’re good to go!
+We can further simplify using PID in Arduino projects with the help of Brett Beauregard’s PID library.
+The library only requires you to specify kd, ki, kp, and setpoint values and you’re good to go!

 Here is the PID_Basic.ino sketch that comes with the library.
-This sketch basically provides the same output as the sketch I provided above but better:
+This sketch provides the same output as the sketch above but better:

 #include <PID_v1.h>